semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

     modulus of 12 and 3 is 0

-To perform addition we use +, subtraction we use -, multiplication we use *, the division we use /, truncation division we use //.
+To perform addition, we use +, subtraction we use -, multiplication we use *, the division we use /, truncation division we use //.
 Truncation division returns the result as an integer and ignores the decimal part on the result, exponential we use ** and lastly modulus we use %.
 Modulus returns the remainder of the division.

 #### operator precedence

-As it is in math, when different operators are found in the same expression, the operator with the highest precedence will be executed first. this is due to the operator precedence.
+As it is in math, when different operators are found in the same expression, the operator with the highest precedence will be executed first.
+This is due to the operator precedence.
 In Python, it is the same.

 ```python